Born in Paris in 1904, the brand’s founder, René Lacoste

 After being inspired on a visit to England with his dad, René took up tennis at the age of 15.
 An entrepreneur even back then, at 16 he modified his tennis racket handle to improve its grip, and by his early 20s he’d invented the very first piqué (woven) polo shirt.

-Unfortunately Anderson came out top on that occasion, but a journailst (who had heard about the bet) nicknamed René ‘Le Crocodile’ for fighting “like a real crocodile”.
-Although Mr Lacoste went home with a loss that day, a legacy had been born.
+The instantly recognisable crocodile logo that we see today was also inspired by his time as a tennis pro.
+Legend has it, that René bet a crocodile skin suitcase that he’d beat Australia’s top tennis player, James O. Anderson.
+Unfortunately, Anderson came out top on that occasion, but a journalist (who had heard about the bet) nicknamed René ‘Le Crocodile’ for fighting “like a real crocodile”.
+Although Mr Lacoste went home with a loss that day, a legacy was born.

 Four years later, the nickname had well and truly stuck.
 René’s good friend, Robert George, designed a blazer for him to wear at an upcoming tennis match, featuring the very first crocodile logo on the breast pocket.
-That crocodile would be embroidered on every piece of Lacoste clothing from then on.
+That crocodile would be embroidered on every piece of Lacoste clothing from then on and made Lacoste the first brand to display a visible logo on an article of clothing.